Objective-Cloud/OCFWebServer/README.md

 ## Asynchronous: Front to Back

 In OCFWebServer your request handler does not have to return anything immediately.
-OCFWebServer will pass the request and a block to your request handler.
-You call the passed block as soon you have created the response object and pass the block your response object.
-This can be done synchronously or asynchronously.
+OCFWebServer will pass the request to your request handler.
+The request gives you access to a lot of HTTP request specific properties.
+Now it is your turn to compute a response.
+Once that is done you should let the request object know about your response by calling `-respondWith:` (class: OCFRequest) and pass it the response.
 Here is an example:

     [server addDefaultHandlerForMethod:@"GET"
                       requestClass:[OCFWebServerRequest class]
-                      processBlock:^void(OCFWebServerRequest *request,
-                                         OCFWebServerResponseBlock respondWith) {
+                      processBlock:^void(OCFWebServerRequest *request) {
       dispatch_async(myQueue, ^() {
           OCFWebServerDataResponse *response = [OCFWebServerDataResponse responseWithHTML:@"Hello World"];
-          respondWith(response);
+          [request respondWith:response];
       });
     }];

-As you can see your request handler does not only get a request but also a response block `respondWith` that you can execute at any time.
-The `dispatch_async` is not needed.
-It is only there to show you how it would look like if you had to create the response in the background.
-In fact: Migrating your GCDWebServer related code to OCFWebServer is very easy: Simply replace `return response;` with `respondWith(response); return` and you are done.
+As you can see your request handler can do anything it wants.
+You do not have to call `dispatch_async` but you can if you need to.
+Some APIs require you to do something asynchronously (NSURLConnection, XPC, …).

+By the way: Migrating your GCDWebServer related code to OCFWebServer is very easy: Simply replace `return response;` with `[request respondWith:response], return;` and you are done.

 ## Many concurrent requests
 At the time of writing GCDWebServer can only handle 16 concurrent requests.
 You can increase that by changing a constant in GCDWebServer's source code but in OCFWebServer the default maximum number of concurrent request is automatically set to the maximum of what is possible.
 If you are running OS X and not fine tune the settings this will mean that OCFWebServer can handle up to 128 concurrent requests at a time.
 If you tune the settings of OS X then this value can be increased and we are already working on a better queuing system which should further increase the number of concurrent requests.